carpit680/giraffe/README.md

                                Why should fun be out of reach?
 ```

-A [Koch v1.1](https://github.com/jess-moss/koch-v1-1) inspired even more cost-effective, ROS2-compatible, Open-Source robotic manipulator designed to lower the barriers to entry for Embodied AI.
+A [Koch v1.1](https://github.com/jess-moss/koch-v1-1) inspired even more cost-effective, ROS2-compatible, Open-Source robotic manipulator designed to lower the barriers to entry for Embodied AI and whatever else your robotic dreams may be.

 ---